WHETHER YOU LIVE IN BROOKLYN HEIGHTS OR ARE VISITING, HERE ARE SOME OF THE THINGS THAT MAKE OUR NEIGHBORHOOD UNIQUE AND SPECIAL

 Atlantic Avenue, Columbia Place, State Street

-Named after the late Adam Yauch (the Beastie Boy known as MCA), this small neighborhood park is the same he grew up playing in – he even learned to ride a bike here.
+Add highlighted line:: Named after the late Adam Yauch (the Beastie Boy known as MCA), this small neighborhood park is the same he grew up playing in – he even learned to ride a bike here.
 Back then it was named State Street Park and then Palmetto Playground.
 Today, Beastie Boys fans and everyone else comes to enjoy the slides and swings.
+The park is dog friendly and has an off leash dog run area.

 The Brooklyn Borough Hall Greenmarket has been bringing a bounty of fresh-picked fruits and vegetables, beautiful plants and flowers, grass-fed meat, just-caught Long Island fish, free-range eggs, and grass-fed dairy products to our neighborhood for more than 25 years.
 Visit the market’s website for hours and events.